-Use SQLDM Web Console to monitor in real time your SQL Diagnostic Manager environment.
+Use SQLDM Web Console to monitor in real-time your SQL Diagnostic Manager environment.
 When installing SQLDM Web Console two services are added:

-- Idera SQLDM Web Console UI service

-- Idera SQLDM Web Console REST API service

-- (i) Unlike IDERA Dashboard, SQLDM Web Console does not have a repository any or other components than the UI files installed with the UI service.
+- Idera SQLDM Web Console UI service - Idera SQLDM Web Console REST API service - (i) Unlike IDERA Dashboard, SQLDM Web Console does not have a repository any or other components than the UI files installed with the UI service. - (i) SQLDM Web Console is compatible with the Index Repository of DMSO, displaying a full overview of all instances for all Diagnostic Manager installation registered with the index repository.